Alice-space/noipy-bird/README.md

 # noipy-bird
-voice control minigame for maxi dock
+voice controled minigame for maxi dock like flappy bird.